unum-cloud/ustore/README.md

 The entire DBMS fits into a sub 100 MB Docker image.
 Run the following script to pull and run the container, exposing [Apache Arrow Flight][flight] API server on the port `38709`.
-Client SDKs will also communicate through that same port.
+Client SDKs will also communicate through that same port, by default.

 ```sh
 docker run --rm --name TestUKV -p 38709:38709 unum/ukv